dennisjackson/heliotorrent/docs/clients.md

 - Transmission + FlexGet
 - qBittorrent (built‑in RSS)

-FlexGet supports most popular BitTorrent clients, see their [documentation](https://flexget.com/en/Plugins#output).
+FlexGet is a tool for automating most popular BitTorrent clients, see their [documentation](https://flexget.com/en/Plugins#output) for further details.

 ## Transmission + FlexGet